 By Luis Treto, NBC 4 and Telemundo 52, and Nicholas Kjeldgaard, NBC 7

-Employees impacted by the coronavirus pandemic, even part-time workers, can apply for unemployment insurance if they were laid off, quarantined, or had their hours cut.
-They may also be eligible for benefits if you have to miss work to take care of children amid school closures.
+Employees impacted by the coronavirus pandemic, even part-time workers, can apply for unemployment insurance if they were laid off, quarantined or had their hours cut.
+They may also be eligible for benefits if they missed work to take care of children amid school closures.

-But to qualify, employees must have received social security income in the last 12 to 18 months to be able to collect benefits from the first week, "or for people who need to stay home to care for their children for the recent closure of schools," Martha García said, a spokeswoman for the California Department of Education.
+To qualify, employees must have received Social Security income in the last 12 to 18 months to be able to collect benefits from the first week, "or ... need to stay home to care for their children for the recent closure of schools," Martha García said, a spokeswoman for the California Department of Education.

 According to the California Department of Employment Development, eligible workers can receive benefits of between $40 to $450 weekly for up to 26 weeks.

 But if you are unable to work because you were sick or exposed to the novel coronavirus, you may also qualify for disability insurance.

 "The legal and citizen immigration status requirements do not affect the eligibility to receive these benefits," Garcia said.